Brain and Head Injury Compensation Claims

 We endeavor to negotiate a settlement so that a court appearance is not necessary.
 We also understand that there is the added worry of financial loss which is why we offer a free consultation to discuss your options for getting the right compensation and rehabilitation for you as soon as possible.

 Our specialists offer expert advice and support and can arrange early compensation payments to help with medical or rehabilitation costs.
 Other services include advice on personal injury trusts, wills and power of attorney.

 Our Brain and Head Injury Experts

-"£7.5m damages and life-time care and support for father who suffered serious brain injury in motorbike accident"Read Full Story
+"£7.5m damages for father who suffered serious brain injury in motorbike accident"Read Full Story

 "Ambassador Paul Spence talks about community brain injury support at European Convention as his service is hailed a ‘Blueprint for Success’"Read Full Story